The Problem The Sleeve How It Works The Founder Who It's For Specs & Roadmap Blog Join Waitlist & Give Feedback

 Feel Your Body.
 Trust Yourself.

-A smart compression sleeve and app that detects hesitation through subtle biomechanical shifts and delivers real-time mental coaching to help athletes overcome fear before it becomes injury.
+A smart compression sleeve and app that detects hesitation through subtle biomechanical shifts and designed to help athletes recognize and respond to fear before it affects performance.

 Heart Rate